adopted-ember-addons/ember-infinity/README.md

 Lastly, before we get to an example, you do not need to pass an action into infinity-loader component anymore.
 We handle that internally now.
 You can still pass a closure action `infinityLoad` if you need to perform additional logic.

+Let's see how simple it is to fetch a list of products.
+Instead of `this.store.query('product')` or `this.store.findAll('product')`, you simply invoke `this.infinity.model('product')` and under the hood, `ember-infinity` will query the store and manage fetching new records for you!

 ```js
 import Route from '@ember/routing/route';
 import { inject as service } from '@ember/service';